 When you issue the above OpenSSL command, you will be prompted to enter a pass phrase for the purpose of decrypting an encrypted private key.
-If you're generating the private key directly on the target system, it is not necessary to encrypt the private key (as discussed above).
+If you're generating the private key directly on the target system, it is not necessary to encrypt the private key since it is assumed your host system is secure.
 Simply press return when prompted to enter a pass phrase or use the

 -nodes option in the command above to issue an unencrypted private key straightaway.

 If, however, you're generating the private key on any other host, you must encrypt the private key as stipulated earlier.
 Once the private key has been secured on the target system (IdP or SP), it may be decrypted in situ with the following OpenSSL command: